After joining the Dell KACE Training team I started to learn the K1000 and after that I started to dig in the K2000 secrets.

 Let start with the DRIVERS folder

-Under this folder there is a folder for every OS supported and two folders for KBE, one for the KBE 32 bit and another for the KBE 64 bit.
+Under this folder there is a sub-folder for every OS supported and two sub-folders for the KBE, one for the KBE 32 bit and another for the KBE 64 bit.

 What drivers you need to have under the KBE folders?